SmokinCaterpillar/pypet/doc/source/introduction.rst

 * **Merging** of *trajectories* residing in the same space

-* Support for **multiprocessing**, distributing of individual simulation runs to several processes.
+* Support for **multiprocessing**, distribute your individual simulation runs to several processes.

 * **Storage** of simulation data, i.e. the *trajectory*, *parameters*, and *results* into